 There are 2 comments left for Form a Delaware Company for Your Cryptocurrency VentureJimmy said: Wednesday, May 23, 2018

 We aim to startup a crypto base company using delaware, Can we launch an ICO with a Delaware LLC ?
 ThanksHBS Staff replied: Wednesday, May 23, 2018

 Delaware entities are able to conduct lawful business activity anywhere in the world.
-Delaware does not even ask for the nature of the business when forming the LLC.Elham Bambaei said: Sunday, April 1, 2018
+Delaware does not even ask for the nature of the business when forming the LLC.Akshay Vardhan said: Saturday, March 31, 2018

 Hi, I am interested in opening a crypto related company.
 Could you share the procedure ?HBS Staff replied: Monday, April 2, 2018

 It is the same procedure as forming a company for any other reason.
 FIrst you should choose what type of business entity.
 More details here: https://www.delawareinc.com/compare-business-entities/